Site icon Jane Probst Law Offices S.C.

 We Have Answers About Health Insurance Coverage Following a Divorce

 There are many issues that must be resolved during a divorce which include how a spouse or child will find coverage for health insurance in the aftermath.
 The Wisconsin family law attorneys of Probst Law Offices understand the difficult challenges that you can face in a divorce.
 If you have questions about support with your health care coverage during this time, we are here to provide you the answers.
-Call (414) 210-3135 or send us a confidential email for your free, half-hour initial consultation.
+Call (414) 210-3135 or send us a confidential email for a consultation.

 Exit mobile version